A merging of masterpieces: Vivaldi’s The Four Seasons and the Baroque magnificence of Karlskirche church. But is the concert worth the ticket?

 More tips…

-Though The Four Seasons is a constant, the programme actually varies to include one or two additional pieces.
+Though The Four Seasons is a constant, I believe the programme actually varies to include one or two additional pieces.
 In our case, Vivaldi’s Concerto for Strings in G major and Corelli’s Concerto Grosso in D major.

 The Corelli piece saw another violinist join Karakantas at the front, the two instruments playing like a pair of swallows twisting through the sky in the joy of music.